inartov555/user_hub_web_app/users_app/README.md

 # 💡 Users App

-A production‑grade example app with a **Django REST Framework (DRF)** backend and a **React + Vite + TypeScript** SPA frontend.
+- A production‑grade example app with a **Django REST Framework (DRF)** backend and a **React + Vite + TypeScript** SPA frontend.
-It demonstrates modern JWT auth with runtime tuning, profile management, Excel import, online-user stats, i18n, and a clean Tailwind UI.
+- It demonstrates modern JWT auth with runtime tuning, profile management, Excel import, online-user stats, i18n, and a clean Tailwind UI.
+- Created on Oct-10-2025

 ---